Volunteer Fire Assistance Grants

 - Only one application per local jurisdiction will be considered.

-- Only expenses directly related to fire suppression are eligible for funding [purchasing portable pumps, portable backpack pumps, hand tools, hose, light-weight fireproof clothing (Nomex), hard hats, turnout gear, personal protective equipment, portable radios, generators and dry hydrants].
+- Only expenses directly related to wildland firefighting suppression efforts are eligible for funding.
+These include the purchase of portable pumps, portable backpack pumps, hand tools, fire hose, approved lightweight fire-resistant clothing, hard hats, turnout gear, PPE, portable radios, portable generators, and dry hydrant installation.
 Grant funding cannot be applied to any single item costing $5,000 or more.

-- Expenditures not directly related to firefighting, such as search and rescue, acquisition of land, construction of buildings and facilities, major apparatus purchases and maintenance items are not eligible for funding.
+- Expenditures not directly related to firefighting, such as search and rescue, acquisition of land, construction of buildings and facilities, major apparatus purchases and maintenance of equipment items items are not eligible for funding.

 Applications will be accepted by mail at: